 The non-expandable floorplans are pretty diverse for such a small travel trailer.
 Seven of the floorplans include a queen bed which to me is a very nice feature in an ultra-lite travel trailer.
 Four of the R-Pod layout come with a dry bath while the others have a wet bath.
 Here is my take on RV dry bath versus a wet bath.

 The features in the R-Pod is where I think it really shines.
 Let go over some of the features you will find in the Forest River R-Pod.

-The chassis of the R-Pod is a powder coated steel frame this gives the R-Pod lots of rigidity and strength.
+The chassis of the R-Pod is a powder-coated steel frame this gives the R-Pod lots of rigidity and strength.
 You get stopping power from the travel trailer self-adjusting electric brakes.

-Moving from the chassis to the exterior of the R-Pod you will find Azdel exterior walls and welded aluminium sidewalls and floors.
+Moving from the chassis to the exterior of the R-Pod you will find Azdel exterior walls and welded aluminum sidewalls and floors.
 The roof of the Forest River R-Pod is a one-piece seamless fiberglass roof.
 The windows on the R-Pod are tinted safety glass.

-In addition you will find:
+In addition, you will find: